ngoanxd/vietnamese-email-classification-ai-agent/README.md

 - PhoBERT-PEFT achieved the best overall performance among all evaluated models.
 - Optimizing the decision threshold from **0.5** to **0.9** improved the balance between Precision and Recall for the target business objective.
+- After selecting the optimal architecture and decision threshold, the model was **retrained (refit) using the entire dataset** to maximize the amount of training data before deployment.
-- The final model was selected for deployment and integrated into the AI Agent email management workflow.
+- The refitted model was then deployed to **Hugging Face Hub** and integrated into the AI Agent email management workflow for production inference.